PratikBhangale/LangGraph-Powered-Interactive-Chatbot/README.md

 # LangGraph-Powered-Interactive-Chatbot
-LangGraph-Powered Offlinw Interactive Chatbot: Enhanced Document Retrieval and Web Search Integration
+LangGraph-Powered Offline Interactive Chatbot: Enhanced Document Retrieval and Web Search Integration

 ## Overview
 This project is an interactive chatbot powered by LangGraph, designed to provide enhanced document retrieval and web search capabilities.
 The chatbot can answer user queries by leveraging a combination of stored documents and real-time web search results.